J3m3/thunk-ts/README.md

 ```

 > [!NOTE]
 > You might prefer to use `$-prefixed` functions, because struggling explicitly with lazy stuffs is too cumbersome in the eager language, TypeScript.
-I will also implement `$-prefixed` functions for this reason.
+I will also implement `$-prefixed` functions first for this reason.

 ## References